1. FINANCIAL RESULTS

-The tenure of debentures is range bound to two to three years.
-The interest on thesedebentures was serviced as and when it became due.
-The aggregate borrowings by way ofSecured NCDs as on March 31 2016 was H2090 Crore (previous year H4898.27
+The tenure of the outstanding debentures are range bound for two to five years.
+Theinterest on these debentures was serviced regularly.
+The aggregate borrowings by way ofSecured NCDs as on March 31 2019 was H3450.15 Crore (previous year H4898.27

 (ii) Unsecured Non-Convertible Debentures